AxeBearDev/php-magic/docs/fluency.md

 # Fluency

-This [trait](../src/Traits/Fluency.php) and [attribute](../src/Attributes/Fluent.php) combination will add setter methods for class properties of the specified visibility.
+This [trait](../src/Traits/Fluency.php) and [attribute](../src/Attributes/Fluent.php) combination will add setter and getter methods for class properties of the specified visibility.
 This is useful for chaining together multiple setter calls.
 The `Fluent` trait is optional, but only public properties are considered by default.
 You can change this by adding the `Fluent` attribute to a class that uses the `Fluency` trait.

 ```php
 #[Fluent(visibility: ReflectionProperty::IS_PUBLIC | ReflectionProperty::IS_PROTECTED)]